FOG FAQ's

 The size you need is determined by the amount of water going down your drain.
 If you have a choice, it is usually best to choose the largest size, giving the most efficient operation and longest cleaning cycle.
 If you would like help choosing, just let us know and we will be glad to help with your selection.

+Can anyone fit it - or do I need a specialist?
 We recommend that it is fitted by a qualified plumber or building contractor and should have no problems if your current pipe work is of adequate size, in good condition and is accessible.

-Great Britain, delivery is 1-2 working days, For some of Scotland and the Islands, delivery may take longer.
+How long does it take to get one?
+For most of Great Britain, delivery is 1-2 working days, For some of Scotland and the Islands, delivery may take longer.
 If your order is urgent, let us know and we will do our utmost to satisfy your requirements.

 About Fats, Oils & Grease also referred to as FOG